In this post, I’m going to show you how to get more views on YouTube.

 And if your thumbnail also uses red, black and white… your video will blend in.

-But when you use BOGY thumbnails, your videos stands out and grabs attention.
+But when you use BOGY thumbnails, your videos stand out and grab attention.

 (Which makes people MUCH more likely to click.)

 For example, I use a lot of green (along with other non-YouTube colors) in my thumbnails:

 This is partly for branding reasons (green is the main color for my blog and YouTube channel).

 But it’s also to help my videos stand out on the YouTube platform:

 How about another example?

-The Bright Side Channel (which has 30 million subscribers) uses yellow, orange, blue and purple in most of their thumbnails:
+5-Minute Crafts (which has over 74 million subscribers) uses lots of blue and yellow in most of their thumbnails: